-In addition to meeting your project’s licence requirements, it is imperative to address the obligations imposed by licences governing dependencies or reused code, encompassing associated copyright and patent rules.
+In addition to meeting your project’s licence requirements, it is crucial to address obligations imposed by licences governing dependencies or reused code, including associated copyright and patent rules.
 This necessitates continuous attention throughout the development process.
-The essential actions are as follows:
+Essential actions include:

-Extend README, COPYRIGHT and NOTICE files to explicitly declare and credit the use of dependencies or other utilised code, clearly stating the application of their licence options.
+Extend README, COPYRIGHT and NOTICE files to explicitly declare and credit dependencies or utilised code, clearly stating their licences.

-Retain all preexisting licence- and copyright-related files and notices to ensure comprehensive documentation and compliance with their respective licences.
+Retain pre-existing licence- and copyright-related files and notices to ensure comprehensive documentation and compliance with respective licences.

-Properly attribute and document any modifications made to reused code, updating the history of modifications and the list of contributors as necessary.
+Attribute and document any modifications made to reused code, updating modification history and contributor list as necessary.

-Stay informed about licence updates and changes for used code, as they can impact compliance requirements and necessitate adjustments.
+Stay updated on licence updates and changes for used code, as they can impact compliance requirements and necessitate adjustments.

-Eclipse- or Mozilla-licensed dependencies (direct or transitive) require explicit reference within the project’s documentation.
+Eclipse- and Mozilla-licensed dependencies (direct or transitive) require explicit reference within the project’s documentation.

 Using code under Apache 2.0 with a different licence for your project involves specific obligations: